cookie2/Final_Project_Programming/readme.md

 # 0.Check if you have installed python3.
 If not, installed it.

 # 1. Make sure you have installed all packages.
-## Which package you should install, please refer to requirements.txt
+## Which package you should install, please refer to "requirements.txt".
-## if not, follow this:
+## If not, follow this:
 	windows:
 		double-click package_auto_install.bat
 		or